MislavJaksic/Knowledge-Repository/OpenVPN/README.md

 ### [Installation](https://openvpn.net/community-resources/installing-openvpn/)

-Tip: you can find out "x.y.z" by visiting the download page
+Tip: you can find "x.y.z" on the download page

 On Windows:
 ```
-Double click the executable and install OpenVPN.
+Double click the executable and install OpenVPN
 ```

 On Linux: